Dr Carol David Daniel explains how PatSnap has helped his team get a handle on their technology space

-“The trouble is that universities don’t work how you might expect a company to work, because what companies would do is to start with some market research, identify potential gaps in the market where products and services are required.
-Then they’d try and analyse that situation and determine what product or service they could offer to fill those gaps.
+“The trouble is that universities don’t work how you might expect a company to work, because what companies would do is start with some market research, and identify potential gaps in the market where products and services are required.
+Then they’d try and analyze that situation and determine what product or service they could offer to fill those gaps.
 And then go back to the company research team and say “well, this is the research we’ve done.
 This is the type of product or service that we need to build, to offer to the marketplace.”

 Has PatSnap managed to help with those challenges?

 “We tend to get snowed under with internal processes and procedures, committees and meetings.
-That can mean that we don’t spend as much time as we’d like dealing with projects and trying to commercialise them.
+That can mean that we don’t spend as much time as we’d like dealing with projects and trying to commercialize them.